 - This equipment must be installed in accordance with instructions outlined in this manual, all applicable local building codes, and the current revision of the National Fuel Gas Code (NFPA54/ANSI Z223.1) or the Natural Gas and Propane Installation Code, CAN/CGA B149.1. - All electrical wiring must be completed in accordance with local, state and national codes and regulations and with the National Electric Code (ANSI/NFPA 70) or in Canada the Canadian Electric Code Part 1 CSA C.22.1. - The installer must comply with all local codes and regulations which govern the installation of this type of equipment.
 Local codes and regulations take precedence over any recommendations contained in these instructions.
-Consult local building codes and the National Electrical Code (ANSI CI) for special installation requirements. - Air Ducts must be installed in accordance with the standards of the National Fire Protection Association "Standards for Installation of Air Conditioning and Ventilation Systems" (NFPA 90A), "Standard for Installation of Residence Type Warm Air Heating and Air Conditioning Systems" (NFPA 90B), these instructions, and all applicable local codes. - Consult Table 16 (page 40), and the rating plate for the proper circulating air flow and temperature rise.
+Consult local building codes and the National Electrical Code (ANSI CI) for special installation requirements. - Air Ducts must be installed in accordance with the standards of the National Fire Protection Association "Standards for Installation of Air Conditioning and Ventilation Systems" (NFPA 90A), "Standard for Installation of Residence Type Warm Air Heating and Air Conditioning Systems" (NFPA 90B), these instructions, and all applicable local codes. - Consult Table 15 (page 40), and the rating plate for the proper circulating air flow and temperature rise.
 It is important that the duct system be designed to provide the correct flow rates and external pressure rise.
 An improperly designed duct system can result in nuisance shutdowns, and comfort or noise issues. - This unit is designed for outdoor installations only and should be located as described on page 5. - Use only with the type of gas approved for this unit.
 Refer to the unit rating plate. - Provide adequate combustion and ventilation air to the unit.
-See pages 6 & 7. - Provide adequate clearances around the air vent intake terminal as specified on page 6. - Combustion products must be discharged outdoors.
-Connect this unit to an approved vent system only, as specified on page 6. - Additional codes listed below are for reference purposes only and do not necessarily have jurisdiction over local or state codes.
-Local codes and regulations take precedence over any recommendations contained in these instructions.
+See page 6 & page 7. - Provide adequate clearances around the air vent intake terminal as specified on page 6. - Combustion products must be discharged outdoors.
+Connect this unit to an approved vent system only, as specified on page 6.

+The information listed below is for reference purposes only and does not necessarily have jurisdiction over local or state codes.
 Always consult with local authorities before installing any gas appliance.